 Raising the minimum wage by as little as 10 percent would significantly improve the safety and health of nursing home residents, according to new research.

 Most direct care in nursing homes is provided by nursing assistants, who make up about 40 percent of the nursing home workforce and are among the lowest-paid workers in the U.S. economy.
-Nursing assistants help residents with activities of daily living like eating, bathing and dressing, and and work with certified nurses and elder care teams to monitor patients’ conditions.
+Nursing assistants help residents with activities of daily living like eating, bathing, and dressing, and work with certified nurses and elder care teams to monitor patients’ conditions.

-Due in part of their low wages, nursing assistants frequently change jobs for better pay or working conditions.
+Due in part to their low wages, nursing assistants frequently change jobs for better pay or working conditions.
 “Between 60 percent and 85 percent of nursing assistants leave their employers each year, most often to go work in other nursing homes,” writes Krista Ruffini, a visiting scholar at the Minneapolis Federal Reserve.
 Nursing homes frequently report difficulty in recruiting and retaining staff, she says.

 Ruffini recently looked at the impact increasing the minimum wage has on nursing home staff turnover and quality.
 She compared facilities in hundreds of U.S. counties that had increased their minimum wage with those that hadn’t between 1990 to 2017.